 I don’t know about you, but when I’m at the parks I sweat like crazy under the sun.
 And that means that my bra is usually saturated by the end of the day…yuck!
 Make sure to pack at least 2 bras to alternate every other day.
 Bring a sample packet or a travel size bottle filled up with laundry detergent.
 Give your bra a quick wash in the sink and then hang it to dry so you’ll have a fresh one to wear each day.

-Make sure you give your bathroom a top to bottom when packing to make sure you don’t miss packing any essential toiletries.
-You’ll want to remember to bring your make-up remover, hair brush and products, contact lens solution and case, etc. If you prefer to use your own shampoo and soaps pack travel size varieties, though they do offer very nice complimentary products at the Disney resorts.
+Make sure when you’re packing at home to give your bathroom a top to bottom look over.
+You don’t miss packing any essential toiletries.
+You’ll want to remember to bring your make-up remover, hair brush and products, contact lens solution and case, etc. If you prefer to use your own shampoo and soaps pack travel size varieties.
+They do offer very nice complimentary products at the Disney resorts.

 Don’t forget your swimsuit!
 You won’t need to bring a towel if you’re staying at a Disney resort hotel, they have them at the pool.
 A pair of flip-flops and a cover-up are a good idea too.

-Here’s the FREE PRINTABLE – Mom’s Disney Packing List
+Here’s the FREE PRINTABLE Disney packing list for mom.
+Click the link to open the Disney packing list PDF – Mom’s Disney Packing List

 All packed up, Mom?
 Here are more Disney packing lists!